 Let’s take a look at the hypothesized effect between vaccines and autism spectrum disorder (ASD), which has been thoroughly debunked by scientific research.
 How do the observations of vaccines and autism fit within the Bradford Hill criteria?

-It’s hard to do this exercise since we know the outcome – there is no correlation, let alone causation.
+It’s hard to do this exercise since we know the outcome – there is no correlation or causation.
 But it’ll be a good intellectual exercise.

-- Consistency – actually, the only consistent evidence is supporting the null hypothesis, that is, that vaccines are not linked to vaccines.
-There is little evidence of correlation, let alone consistent evidence.
+- Consistency – actually, the only consistent evidence is supporting the null hypothesis, that is, that vaccines are not linked to autism.
+There is little evidence of correlation, let alone consistent evidence of causation.

 - Specificity – the claimed link between vaccines and autism may appear to meet the criteria of specificity, but remember, autism spectrum disorder is a wide range of neurodevelopmental changes that can be quite dissimilar.